 The expectation of poor fertilizer efficiency often results in excessive application rates.

 Yet excessive application rates can contribute to poor fertilizer efficiency.
-The practice is wasteful and may result in environmental hazards such as salt build up and leaching of nitrates into ground water.
-Excessive amounts of nitrogen can lead to what is known as nitrogen toxicity.
+The practice is wasteful while often causing environmental hazards.
+These include salt build up and leaching of nitrates into ground water.
+Excessive amounts of nitrogen leads to nitrogen toxicity and poor soil performance.

-The practice often ends up being a circular problem.
-Over application of fertilizer can result in rapid loss of soil humus and deterioration of soil structure which leads to poor plant health which leads right back to over application of fertilizer.
+Excessive nitrogen ends up being a circular problem.
+Over application of fertilizer also results in rapid loss of soil humus.
+Soil structure deteriorates.
+As a result this leads to poor plant health and as a result of that even more over application of fertilizer occurs.

-The problem goes even further.
-As the soil structure deteriorates, so does the ability of the soil to function properly.
-Air flow is diminished and that leads to poor water flow through the soil, which leads to standing water, which leads to build up of harmful fungus and to poor distribution of fertilizer, which leads to poor plant health, which leads back to over application of fertilizer.
+Soil structure deteriorates and as a result the ability of the soil fails to function properly.
+Air flow is diminishes which leads to poor water flow through the soil.
+As a result standing water occurs.
+That leads to build up of harmful fungus.
+Poor plant health results which leads back to over application of fertilizer.

 When we look at the whole system, a system of organic material, earthworms, insects, microbes, etc. we can take steps to bring balance back to the soil.
-Microbial activity is a good starting point and anything that will help improve this activity will help improve the soil.
+Beneficial microbial activity is a good starting point and anything that will help improve this activity helps improve the soil.